 During this game, 9 players wear junk food pinnies and the rest of the players (up to 36) wear blue vests.
 Players with junk food pinnies run and tag the players in blue vests.
 When tagged, they must run out of the boundary and put a “fat cell” (a yellow ball) in their vest.
 They can then re-enter the playing area and be tagged again.
 Players can empty their vest of the fat cell balls by doing an exercise.
 The goal is to have the least number of fat cell balls in your vest when time is called.
 The game helps players understand the consequences of eating junk food.
 They will also learn that unless they exercise to burn off the excess fat, it will not go away.

-The junk food pinnies are worn by the “taggers” and prompt students to pick up and put a yellow ball in their vest.
-The junk food on each pinnie includes French fries, potato chips, cheeseburgers, nachos, pizza, brownies, candy bars, hot dogs, and Danish pastries.
-Also included are nutritional facts printed on the back for additional learning opportunities.
+Junk food pinnies feature fries, potato chips, cheeseburgers, nachos, pizza, brownies, candy bars, hot dogs, and Danish pastries.
+They also include nutritional facts printed on the back to enhance the learning potential.

 Lightweight, fat cell balls are made of hollow plastic for easy game play by players of all ages.
 The pack includes vests in 2 sizes to students of most ages.
 The custom storage bag is made of a heavy-duty nylon and features carrying straps to make transportation easier than ever.

 Pack includes 175 balls, 9 junk food pinnies, 18 blue vests (medium), 18 blue vests (large), a VersaBag XXL mesh bag, and activity instructions.